California Psalms

 17 The skittish illiterate body still has no teaching, no training,

-no skill in organically free gesticulations
+no advance in organically free gesticulations

 made by a mind with every strength.

-aviation’s airframe with a rocket engine.
+a flying machine fit with a rocket engine.

 19 However —